Etheostoma osburni

-Description
+Description and natural history

-Etheostoma osburni can reach a length of 10 cm, though most only reach about 7.3 cm.
+E. osburni can reach a length of 10 cm, though most only reach about 7.3 cm.
 This species has a lifespan of up to three years.
 It spawns in April and May.
 It is an invertivore, feeding on aquatic insect larvae and water mites.

-Habitat and distribution
+Habitat and geographic distribution

-Etheostoma osburni lives in a system of rivers, streams, and creeks in the central Appalachian Mountains.
+E. osburni lives in a system of rivers, streams, and creeks in the central Appalachian Mountains.
 It can be found in rapid riffles in rocky riverbed habitat.
 It occurs in cold, cool, and warm waters, as long as the substrate is rocky and the water is clear.
 It tolerates fast currents.

 Conservation

-Etheostoma osburni has a limited range, it has been recorded in more than 10 locations and does not have a severely fragmented distribution, so it has been designated a near-threatened species on the IUCN Red List.
-In 2018, US Fish and Wildlife Service designated it as a federally protected endangered species.< It is probably declining, however, due to threats from human activity.
+E. osburni has a limited geographic range, it has been recorded in more than 10 locations and does not have a severely fragmented distribution, so it has been designated a near-threatened species on the IUCN Red List.
+In 2018, US Fish and Wildlife Service designated it as a federally protected endangered species.
+It is probably declining, however, due to threats from human activity.
 It prefers clear, unsilted waters, and increases in silt and sediment may reduce populations by reducing tolerable habitat.

 Taxonomy and etymology

-Etheostoma osburni was first formally described as Poecilichthys osburni in 1932 by the American ichthyologists Carl Leavitt Hubbs and Milton Bernhard Trautman With the type locality given as Stony Creek which is a tributary of the Greenbrier River in Pocahontas County, West Virginia.
-The specific name honors the American zoologist Raymond Carroll Osburn (1872-1955).
+E. osburni was first formally described as Poecilichthys osburni in 1932 by the American ichthyologists Carl Leavitt Hubbs and Milton Bernhard Trautman with the type locality given as Stony Creek which is a tributary of the Greenbrier River in Pocahontas County, West Virginia.
+The specific name honors the American zoologist Raymond Carroll Osburn (1872–1955).
 The candy darter is considered to be closely related to the variegated darter (E. variatum).

+In popular culture

+In 2023 E. osburni was featured on a United States Postal Service forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
+The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.